Check how much redundancy pay you can get

 If you’re a member of a union, speak to your union rep first - they should have been involved in the redundancy negotiations.

 If there isn’t a union at your work, you might have an employee representative to help you understand the redundancy agreement.

 If you don’t have any representatives at work, talk to an adviser.
 Ask your employer for a copy of your redundancy agreement for an adviser to look at.

 Your employer should pay you your redundancy pay on the date you leave work, or an agreed date soon after.

 They’ll pay you in the same way they paid your wages, for example into your bank account.

 Your employer has to tell you in writing how your redundancy pay was calculated and when you’ll get your payment.

 If you're not sure what to do with your redundancy pay, you might want to speak to an independent financial adviser.
 For example, you might choose to put it in a high-interest account or invest it.
 Check how to get financial advice.

 Your employer should pay your redundancy pay in the same way they paid your wages.
 If they don’t, you can take steps to get your pay.

-If you need more help at any stage, contact your nearest Citizens Advice.
+If you need more help at any stage, talk to an adviser.